status-im/help.status.im/docs/en/status-communities/about-the-community-history-service.md

 Status uses a [peer-to-peer network][peer-to-peer-messaging] to temporarily store your community messages for 30 days.
 When your community members get online, messages are automatically downloaded and stored locally on their computers.

-The peer-to-peer network purges messages older than 30 days, so members who don't receive them in time can't access them.
+The peer-to-peer network deletes messages older than 30 days, so members who don't receive them in time can't access them.
 With the Community History Service (CHS), every community member can access all historical messages.

 ## The basics